 Because dreaming is natural, dream interpretation is possibly one of the most ancient methods of divination.
 It is only human nature to have a dream and then wonder what the significance is behind it.

 Assigning spiritual significance to dreams has been practiced throughout history.
 The Egyptian Pharaoh Thutmose IV claimed that the sphinx visited him in a dream and told him he would become king if he unearthed it from the sand.
 In the Bible, Joseph was made second in command to the Pharaoh, thanks to his dream interpretation skills.

-Although it seems easy, interpreting dreams is a rather difficult fortune-telling method to master, because most would-be interpreters try to memorise every symbol from the book.
-The easiest way to learn dream interpretation, is to design your own symbolism, which is something you can do after taking the Wild Diviner Masterclass.
+Although it seems easy, interpreting dreams is a somewhat tricky fortune-telling method to master, because most would-be interpreters try to memorize every symbol from the book.
+The easiest way to learn dream interpretation is to design your symbolism.

 Although spirit boards and automatic writing can be traced back thousands of years, Ouija boards are relatively new divination items.
-The Ouija boards which are popular of today were patented in 1890.
+The Ouija boards which are famous of today were patented in 1890.

 Despite their short history, Ouija boards have many legends and superstitions attributed to them.
 In popular culture, they are associated with demon conjuring, possession and poltergeist activity.
 Therefore, due to their demon attracting reputation, they are often avoided by those new to divination or the especially superstitious.

 Palmistry is divination by reading someone’s hand.
 While the earliest instances of Palmistry can be dated back to India, for as long as there has been recorded history, humans have attached spiritual significance to their hands.
 Some of the earliest forms of art are hand stencils.